Honda Civic Type R interior

-The Honda Civic Type R’s low-set driving position feels sporty, but the infotainment system isn’t easy to use
+The Honda Civic Type R’s low-set driving position feels sporty, but the infotainment system isn’t particularly easy to use

-A large swathe of carbon-fibre-look trim across the dashboard – and plenty of red trim pieces around the air vents – make it look more eye-catching than the regular Civic’s interior.
-You also get a sporty three-spoke steering wheel and a solid metal gear knob that vibrates through your palm like your left hand is hardwired to the car’s gearbox.
+A large swathe of carbon-fibre-look trim across the dashboard – and plenty of red trim pieces around the air vents – make the Type R’s interior look more eye-catching than the regular Honda Civic’s cabin.
+You also get a sporty three-spoke steering wheel and a solid titanium gear knob that makes it feel as if your left hand is hardwired to the car’s gearbox.

 Even the instrument binnacle has a race-car look with an analogue speedo that’s backed up by a digital display that’s easy to read.
 The Honda Civic Type R’s seats feel like they’re stripped out of a race car and come with a bright red suede-like trim as standard.

 You’ll quickly notice that the infotainment system isn’t nearly as well designed as the rest of the Honda Civic Type R’s interior.
 Its seven-inch display is fairly large for this type of car, but the clunky graphics are below par and the screen is prone to reflections in direct sunlight.
 The menus are also quite confusing compared to the ones you get in a Volkswagen Golf and the screen doesn’t respond to your inputs as quickly, either.